Royal Oak Burial Park

-In 2008, Royal oak Burial Park was Canada’s first cemetery to have a section dedicated to green burial.
-The section is known as “Woodlands” an area that is to leave in its natural state.
+In 2008, Royal Oak Burial Park was Canada’s first cemetery to have a section dedicated to green burial.
+The section is known as “Woodlands” an area that is left in its natural state.
 A large basalt boulder is situated at the entrance; this boulder lists the people that are laid to rest there.

-Instead of the headstones and gravestone being placed to mark graves, trees and shrubs mark the people of the woodlands.
+Instead of the gravestone being placed to mark graves, trees and shrubs mark the people of the woodlands.

-In 2000 the burial park has created new sections specifically for Upright Memorials.
-Upright memorial offered people a more creative way to memorialize their loved ones.
+In 2000 the burial park has created new sections specifically for upright memorials.
+Upright memorials offer people a more creative way to memorialize their loved ones.

-As you could imagine the burial park has been expanded many times over the years.
+As you could imagine the cemetery has been expanded many times over the years.
 Today, it comprised of 135 acres, this is almost double its original size of 80 acres.
 To date, only 65 acres of the park have been developed.

 Royal Oak Burial Park Plans for about 25 acres to never be developed for interments and left undisturbed.
 Another 17 acres of the park have been prepared and graded for future interments and will be used as needed.